TatevKaren/TatevKaren-data-science-portfolio/README.md

 ## Case Study: What-makes-playlist-successful

-**Why** To find out which features maake playlist successful, to identify such playlists aand recommend them to the users to improve customer satisfaction and engagement.
+**Why** To find out which features maake playlist successful, to identify such playlists and recommend them to the users to improve customer satisfaction and engagement.

 **How** Use EDA (Exploratory Data Analysis) and Simple Machine Learning to identify the features related to the sucessful playlists.